 What happens during total knee replacement?

 Your provider can help explain the details of your particular surgery.
 An orthopedic surgeon will perform the surgery aided by a team of specialized healthcare professionals.
 The whole procedure may take a couple of hours.
 In general, you can expect the following:

 - Most likely, you will be given spinal or general anesthesia so that you’ll sleep through the surgery and won’t feel any pain or discomfort during the procedure.
 Or you may get local anesthesia and a medicine to keep you relaxed but awake.

 - A healthcare professional will carefully watch your vital signs, like your heart rate and blood pressure, during the surgery.

 - You may get antibiotics, during and after the procedure, to help prevent infection.

 - Your surgeon will make an incision over the middle of your knee, cutting through your skin and underlying tissue.

-- He or she will remove the damaged portions of your thighbone and shinbone, removing a little of the bone beneath as well.
+- Your surgeon will remove the damaged portions of your thighbone and shinbone, removing a little of the bone beneath as well.

 - Next, metal implants are placed into the joint space, usually cementing them into the remaining bone.

 - In most cases, your surgeon will also remove part of the underside of the kneecap.